-All students will be issued a student body card.
+All students will be issued a student body (ID) card.
 Cards are required to pick up yearbooks.
 All students must have ID pictures taken at registration or upon enrollment.
-Students who have lost their cards may obtain replacement cards in the library at a cost of \$5.
-Students must wear their ID card on campus during the school day.
-At school-sponsored events, they must carry their ID card and present it to district or building staff members upon request.
+Students who have lost their cards may obtain replacement cards in the Counseling Center.
+Students must carry their ID card on campus, at school-sponsored events, and must present the ID to District or building staff members upon request.

-ASB STICKERS
+ASB Stickers

-Athletes and students involved in OSAA activities are required to pay student body fees and/or user fees.
-Student Council strongly urges all students to pay student body dues.
+Leadership strongly urges all students to pay student body dues.
 Dues provide operating funds for the extra-curricular activities such as assemblies, athletics, publications, and dances, from which all students benefit.
 Students who pay dues are entitled to admission to home athletic contests and reduced admission rates to drama productions and school dances.
+Athletes and students involved in activities are required to pay student body fees and/or user fees.